 However, just ensure that you are not too aggressive in retargeting such visitors.
 Let it be gentle, relevant, and stop retargeting after a while to avoid overspending on non-converting consumers.

 Ready to Start your Ecommerce Affiliate Marketing Program?

 As an eCommerce entrepreneur, your main objective is to generate more sales and revenue for your business.
 Affiliate marketing can be an effective medium to help you achieve your revenue goals quickly without much initial investment.

-eCommerce affiliate programs can also be a great way to build relationships with top influencers in your niche and leverage them to promote your products via influencer marketing on social media.
+eCommerce affiliate marketing can also be a great way to build relationships with top influencers in your niche and leverage them to promote your products via influencer marketing on social media.

 Finally, affiliate marketing is one of my most recommended eCommerce marketing strategies for businesses at any stage – it is affordable and provides a higher ROI than paid advertising.
 What else do you need from it?

-I hope this guide helped you learn about the eCommerce affiliate program.
+I hope this guide helped you learn about the eCommerce affiliate marketing.
 Now, it is your turn to follow the steps discussed above and start an attractive affiliate program for your online store.